mattrglobal/sample-apps/mobile-credential-online-presentation/README.md

-> [!NOTE]
-> This is a tech preview.
-If you are interested in trialling this capability, please reach out via [https://mattr.global/contact-us](https://mattr.global/contact-us).

 # Mobile Credential Online Presentation Sample App

 This sample app demonstrates using the Verifier Web SDK for online presentation of [Mobile Credentials](https://learn.mattr.global/docs/profiles/mobile) via either a same-device or cross-device workflow.